 As you can imagine, finding out after you purchase a property that you had intended to use as a duplex to add to your rental portfolio that you now have to convert this building to a single family home, would put quite strain on your budget.
 What may have been a $20,000 rehab budget could easily turn into an $80,000 rehab budget, making the project no longer financially viable.

 Each of our 7 cities in Hampton Roads, VA has an interactive website that the public can enter an address to look up the current zoning.
 (See each of these links in the chart below.)
 To save yourself from losing earnest money, create a contingency in your standard purchase contract that allows you to terminate the contract if it is determined that the city will not allow the structure to remain in the usage for your desired purpose.
 Virginia is a buyer beware state, which means sellers have very few required disclosures.
 It is the buyer’s responsibility research any pertinent data that may be important to their purchase decision, including compliance with current zoning.

 Hampton Roads Virginia Zoning Lookups By City

-Don't make the $80K+ mistake other real estate investors and landlords have made!
-Always check the zoning of any property you intend to buy to determine if it meets the current zoning requirements.
+Don't make the $200K+ mistake other real estate investors and landlords have made!
+Always check the zoning if any property you intend to buy to determine if it meets the current zoning requirements.
 If it does not meet the current requirements, call the municipality’s permit office to inquire whether the structure still has a non-confirming exemption and if or when that non-conforming status is scheduled to expire.
-This is public information and the permit department will share it with prospective purchasers.
+This is public information, and the permit department will share it with prospective purchasers.